-One of the elite swim coaches on the planet, University of Florida coach Gregg Troy stops by with his favorite distance set.
+One of the elite swim coaches on the planet, former University of Florida head coach Gregg Troy stops by with his favorite distance set.

 Gregg Troy has won national championships at every level.